emmmluxin/EntitygenerateFix/README.md

 1.20.6  ☑

 Only for Spigot&Paper Server
+This plugin can fix entitygenerate too fast problem and remove piston work to get more low tps time,we will made **AntiEMP** in the future
 > this plugin can use plugmanX load or unload but we recommend that you restart the server instead of using PlugmanX